Decoding the Lewis Dot Structure of SOCl₂: A full breakdown

 Explanation of Bonding and Molecular Geometry

 The Lewis structure reveals crucial information about the bonding in SOCl₂.
-The presence of a double bond between sulfur and oxygen indicates a strong pi bond in addition to the sigma bond.
-The single bonds between sulfur and chlorine are sigma bonds.
+Because of that, the single bonds between sulfur and chlorine are sigma bonds.
+That said, the presence of a double bond between sulfur and oxygen indicates a strong pi bond in addition to the sigma bond.
+And this means that the three atoms bonded to the central sulfur atom (one oxygen and two chlorine atoms) are arranged approximately in a triangular pyramid, with sulfur at the apex.
 The overall molecular geometry of SOCl₂ is trigonal pyramidal.
-This means that the three atoms bonded to the central sulfur atom (one oxygen and two chlorine atoms) are arranged approximately in a triangular pyramid, with sulfur at the apex.
 This shape is due to the repulsion between electron pairs (both bonding and lone pairs) around the central sulfur atom.
 The presence of a lone pair on sulfur influences the geometry, leading to deviation from an ideal trigonal planar shape.

 Formal Charge Calculation